DIRECTLab/carla-energy-consumption/README.md

 - `navigation/` contains some functions for getting oriented to CARLA maps and wireless chargers.
 See [its README](navigation/README.md).

+- `plots` contains code for example plots based on simulation data.

 - `tests/` has all of the unit tests for the project.
 See [its README](tests/README.md).